 But another important provision in the legislation will provide substantial premium tax credits (premium subsidies) and cost-sharing reductions to Americans who are receiving unemployment benefits at any time this year.

 EDIT: The specifics of the additional financial assistance are detailed below.
-CMS has confirmed that the additional health insurance subsidies for people receiving unemployment compensation in 2021 will be available on HealthCare.gov as of July 2021, and the state-based marketplaces are debuting this benefit on varying schedules as their software and systems allow.
+CMS has confirmed that the additional health insurance subsidies for people receiving unemployment compensation in 2021 will be available on HealthCare.gov as of July 2021.
+HealthCare.gov is used in 36 states.
+The other states, which run their own marketplaces, are debuting this benefit on varying schedules as their software and systems allow (ranging from as early as March 29 in DC, to as late as July or August in several states).

 Full premium subsidies + strongest level of cost-sharing reductions